sourcebots/labs/electronics/sections/infrared.md

 We could make this up from a $180\Omega$ resistor and a $10\Omega$ resistor in series, but according to the datasheet the absolute maximum current is 50mA, so a $180\Omega$ will be close enough!

 **Wire this circuit up on a breadboard.
-A smart phone camera or webcam can see IR light so you can use it to test if your circuit works.
+Some smart phone cameras or webcams can see IR light so you can use it to test if your circuit works.
 (Ask if you need help).**

 ## Transistors and Phototransistors